iwirsing/portfolio/README.md

 ### Contact:
 Displays a communication form that provides user a way to contact the developer.
-When the user click's submit, at the moment the data will be displayed in the console log, The icons are linked to the developer's LinkedIn, Github as well as a mailTo to the developer's email address.
+When the user click's submit, at the moment the data will be displayed in the console log,

 ![contactpage](./assets//readme%20images//contactpage.png)

 UPON clicking the submit, the console log displays the form data.
 ![consolelog](./assets/readme%20images/consolelog.png)

+### Resume:
+Displays the technologies that the developer has worked with.

+### Footer:
+The icons are linked to the developer's LinkedIn, Github as well as a mailTo to the developer's email address.

 ## Contributing